Learn basic HTML formatting you can use to format content in your posts and pages …

 <blockquote></blockquote>Use this HTML tag for quoted or cited text.

-src="http://www.yourdomain.com/img/image.jpg" alt="image description" />This HTML tag lets you insert an image into your post or page and add an “alt” description (a text description of your image in case the image is not displayed in your visitor’s browser.
+src="http://www.yourdomain.com/img/image.jpg" alt="image description" />Use this HTML tag to insert an image into your post or page and add an “alt” description (a text description of your image in case the image is not rendered in your visitor’s web browser.
 Note: you can also use the “Add Media” button (15) to insert an image into your content.

 <li>tag (see below) in order for bullet lists to display correctly.

-<code>tags typically will appear using a different styling of text, such as a monospaced font like Courier.
+<code>tags normally will display using a pre-formatted styling of text, such as a monospaced font like Courier.
 (See the “Tips” section below for more details).

-<!--more-->This tag breaks your blog post into “teaser” and main content sections.
-For example, if you add one or two paragraphs, then add the “more” tag and add the rest of your post, readers will only be able to read the first few paragraphs of your post with a hyperlink (e.g. continue reading…), which displays the rest of your post’s content when clicked on.
+<!--more-->This menu button breaks a post into “teaser” and main content areas.
+For example, if you add a couple of paragraphs, then insert the “more” tag and add the rest of your post content, users will only see the first couple of paragraphs of your post and a hyperlink (e.g. continue reading…), which if clicked on, will then display the rest of your post.

-- close tags – Closes any open HTML tags left in your content.
-Note: proof your content after using this feature to ensure that all HTML tags have formatted your text correctly.
+- close tags button – This function closes any open HTML tags left in your content.
+Note: proof your content after using this feature to ensure that all tags have correctly formatted your text.

 - Distraction-Free Writing Mode – click this button to work in “distraction-free” mode (see screenshot example below).
-You can toggle between the Visual Editor and Text Editor modes, insert media and hyperlinks and update your content while in “distraction-free” mode.
-Click the button again to revert to the normal text editor mode.
+You can toggle between the Visual Editor and Text Editor modes, insert media and hyperlinks and update your content while in “full screen” writing mode.
+Click the button again to return to the normal text editor mode.

 - Add Media button – Click this button to insert media into your content (e.g. images, videos, audio files).
 This button displays for both the Visual and Text editors.